Anton Egon, Prince of Fürstenberg-Heiligenberg: Life

 In 1697, a personal union was founded between the Wettin Electorate of Saxony and the Polish–Lithuanian Commonwealth.
 Augustus the Strong invested large sums and even converted to Catholicism to ensure his election to the Polish throne.
 From 2 December 1697, Anton Egon, a Roman Catholic himself, acted as governor of the Saxon electorate while the Wettin king was in Poland.
 Augustus granted Anton Egon a lavish residence on Schloßplatz in Dresden, the former home of Magdalena Sibylla of Neidschutz, mistress of the late Elector John George IV.
 The building at the site of the present-day Sächsisches Ständehaus was then renamed Palais Fürstenberg; it temporarily accommodated the laboratories of Johann Friedrich Böttger and Ehrenfried Walther von Tschirnhaus.

 As an Imperial prince, Anton Egon ranked above the local nobles, whose traditional privileges he tried to curtail.
 At court, he would carry out essential functions as representative of the prince-elector, who was frequently absent.
 A proponent of absolutism, he was always ready to protect the interests of the Saxon electoral house, though historians disagree in their assessment of his character.
 In his later years, Anton Egon again approached to the Saxon estates.

-During the Great Northern War, King Augustus sent the prince on a diplomatic mission to Emperor Joseph I in 1706, in oder to forge an alliance against the forces of King Charles XII of Sweden.
+During the Great Northern War, King Augustus sent the prince on a diplomatic mission to Emperor Joseph I in 1706, in order to forge an alliance against the forces of King Charles XII of Sweden.
 After the failed Campaign of Grodno in the same year, however, the Polish crown was temporarily lost in the Treaty of Altranstädt and Prince Anton Egon's office as Saxon governor became obsolete.
 Though he again was appointed to this position upon the Swedish defeat at the 1709 Battle of Poltava, his actual influence on Saxon politics remained limited and he retired to his private estates in Wermsdorf.

 Anton Egon died on 10 October 1716 in the Wermsdorf hunting lodge and, as a Catholic, he was buried in the Cistercian abbey of Sankt Marienstern (today part of Panschwitz-Kuckau) in Upper Lusatia.
 His heart was placed near the coats-of-arms of his ancestors to the left of the altar in the chapel of Heiligenberg Castle.
 After his death, the office of Governor of Saxony was abolished.
 As Prince Anton Egon left no male heirs, his Heiligenberg estates passed to the Fürstenberg-Fürstenberg main line.